01

 Probe Materials

-316 stainless steel, Teflon®, Kynar®, or Halar® insulated rods and cables
+316 SS, Teflon®, Kynar®, or Halar® insulated rods and cables

 Process Pressure